abdul-1432/Interactive-Keyboard/README.md

 Feel free to customize the keyboard to suit your preferences.
 Here are some ways you can do it:

-- **Modify Styles with SCSS:**
+- **Modify Styles with CSS:**
-  Explore the `styles.scss` file to tweak colors, fonts, and other visual aspects.
+  Explore the `styles.css` file to tweak colors, fonts, and other visual aspects.

 - **Extend Functionality with JavaScript:**
   Add new features or modify existing ones by exploring the `script.js` file.